New Holland, Pennsylvania: Education

 The Eastern Lancaster County School District has its district headquarters in New Holland.
 This site houses Garden Spot High School and Garden Spot Middle School.
 Elementary schools within the district include New Holland, Blue Ball and Brecknock.

 The area is served by the Eastern Lancaster County Library (ELANCO Library), formerly known as New Holland Library.
-The ELANCO Library is located on Chestnut Street in New Holland and is a member of the Library System of Lancaster County.
+The ELANCO Library is located on Chestnut Drive in New Holland and is a member of the Library System of Lancaster County.

 Culture

 The New Holland Farmers Fair is an annual festival held in New Holland.
 Since its inception in 1927, the fair has been held 88 times; due to World War II, the fair was not held from 1941 to 1945.
 The fair was not held in 2020 due to the COVID-19 pandemic.